ggoswami777/Python-Coding-exercises-Python/README.md

-# Python Logic and Math Problem Practice
+# Python Logic and Problem Practice

-This repository contains my collection of math and logic-building problems with detailed explanations and Python code solutions.
+This repository contains my collection of logic-building problems with detailed explanations and Python code solutions.

 Each problem and its corresponding solution is commented thoroughly for better understanding.